 I’m also thankful for the ladies who are still running the race, who are there to say, “I’m right here with you!
 You’re not alone!
 Let’s do this together!”

 To the mom homeschooling a special needs child, I get it!
 I understand the tears from the rough days and celebrating the successes of the good.

 To the mom struggling with postpartum depression or who feels overwhelmed, I understand the guilt you may feel and the fear of what people may think when you ask for help.

-To the mom trying natural remedies for the first time, I remember the intimidation but also the excitement of seeing that herbs do work!
+As for the mom trying natural remedies for the first time, I remember the intimidation but also the excitement of seeing that herbs do work!

-To the mom who often wonders if she’s mothering her little ones correctly, I think every mom can understand!
+And to the mom who often wonders if she’s mothering her little ones correctly, I think every mom can understand!